 Try introducing rewards to get them excited about using the potty.
 This could be a funny dance, watching a programme or adding a sticker to a reward chart.
 If you use a potty training chart, overtime you can track your little ones progress to see if you notice a pattern developing and adjust your potty prompts accordingly.

-After a routine has been established and your little one has begun to use the potty more frequently, you can switch from nappies to Huggies® Pull-Ups®.
-Our research shows that 42% of parents claim to have taken a break from potty training after they’ve started.
-If this happens, be sure to remain in pull-ups as this sends a clear message to your Big Kid that they’ve moved on from nappies, even if they haven’t quite mastered using a potty.
+While switching from nappies and nappy pants to Huggies® Pull-Ups® can help you to estalbish a routine from day one, our research shows that 42% of parents claim to have taken a break from potty training after they’ve started.
+If this happens, be sure to remain in Huggies® Pull-Ups® as this sends a clear message to your Big Kid that they’ve moved on, even if they haven’t quite mastered using a potty.

 In the early stages, it’s important that your Big Kid understands what using a toilet is for; keeping your bathroom door open whilst you’re using it helps them to make this connection.
 Talk to them openly about the toilet and explain that everyone involved in their potty training journey uses the toilet for poos and wees.